mzaman95/tech-prep/docs/React.md

 }
 ```

-**5. Give an example of how props are handled by functional components vs class components.**
+#### Give an example of how props are handled by functional components vs class components.

 If given the following prop: